The Magdalen Islands or their French name - Îles de la Madeleine are an archipelago…

 Go hiking in Gatineau Park

-Go for a hike in nearby Gatineau Park and check out some of the 165 kilometres of trails.
+Go for a hike in nearby Gatineau Park and check out some of the 165 km of trails.
 The easy, short hike to the Willson Carbide Ruins is a complete delight in the spring when the trilliums are blooming.
 Photographers too will love this place.
 Another great option is the family-friendly hike around Pink Lake.

 Go downhill or cross-country skiing in Gatineau Park